ironsmile/nedomi/handler/README.md

 ## How to Write Your Own Module?

-You can add your own modules as long as their name does not collide with any other caching module's name.
+You can add your own modules as long as their names do not collide with any other module's name.

 * Go into the `handler/` directory - `$ cd .../nedomi/handler`
 * Create a directory which will be the name of your module.
 Lets say it is **random** so it is `mkdir random`